stephantul/unitoken/README.md

 Both functions also take a `score_threshold` parameter.
 If the confidence of the language classifier is below this score, the functions throws a ValueError.
 This can be used to weed out noisy texts.

+The functions also take a dictionary mapping from languages to spacy models.
+This is handy if you'd like to use models you defined yourself.

 ## Example

 ```python